zsmn/hardware_infrastructure/README.md

 # hardware_infrastructure
-Resolution of some Hardware Infrastructure RISC-V assembly questions
+A RISC-V processor simulator made using SystemVerilog, Verilog anv VHDL.
+Also it contains some questions using RISC-V Assembly